2008 Jos riots: Causes

 Electoral workers did not publicly list the winners of the elections, and rumours began that the election was won by the candidate of the People's Democratic Party (PDP), barrister Timothy Gyang Buba, defeating the candidate for the All Nigerian Peoples Party.
-People from the largely Muslim Hausa community, began protesting even before the results were released, which results to clash that claims hundred of lives between the Muslims and Christians, who largely supported Buba.
+People from the largely Muslim Hausa community, began protesting even before the results were released, which resulted in clashes that claimed hundreds of lives between Muslims and Christians, who largely supported Buba.

-Similar riots in 2001 between Christians and Muslims in Jos also killed hundreds.
+Similar riots in 2001 between Christians and Muslims in Jos also resulted in death of hundreds.
 A 2004 riot in Yelwa, another town in Plateau State resulted in the so-called Yelwa Massacre.
 Fighting in the north-central Kaduna State when it tried to impose shari'a law in 2000, resulted in the partition of Kaduna.
 This was followed by the Kaduna riots of November 2002, resulting from Nigeria's hosting of the Miss World contest, which one of its contestants had won the previous year.